Entries Tagged 'hardwood' ↓

 An advanced lesson in hardwood flooring

-Want to install new flooring in your kitchen (or any room, for that matter)?
-So did I. Here are a few lessons I’ve learnt – probably the hard way.Beautiful room with solid floor
+Looking into a new hardwood floor installation in your kitchen (or any room, for that matter)?
+Here are a few lessons I’ve learnt – probably the hard way.Beautiful room with solid floor

 Measure twice, cut once